-- If you need to run the heater while waiting for help, make sure your vehicle’s exhaust pipe is clear.
+- If you need to run the heater while waiting for help, ensure your vehicle’s exhaust pipe is clear.

-- Get the names and contact information for any witnesses to the car crash.
+- Get the names and contact information of any witnesses to the car crash.
 Your attorney can interview these people later to piece together what happened.

 - If possible, take photos of the accident scene & vehicles involved in the car accident.
 Especially during a storm, skid marks and tire tracks can disappear quickly.
 If you can safely take photos of any crash evidence, that could prove helpful in your claim.